dilqvl62/Bulldozer_price_prediction/README.md

 ![Screen Shot 2023-09-26 at 6 48 26 PM](https://github.com/dilqvl62/Bulldozer_price_prediction/assets/107519883/e538b576-6a08-4757-957e-0bdb8b089e93)

-* I also did a distribution of the SalePrice (target variable) It shows that most of the machines are below 20000 us dollars, and keep going less and less.
-There is no many that cost over 100000
+* I also did a distribution of the SalePrice (target variable) It shows that most of the machines are below $20000, and keep going less and less.
+There is no many that cost over $100000

 ![Screen Shot 2023-09-26 at 6 52 52 PM](https://github.com/dilqvl62/Bulldozer_price_prediction/assets/107519883/842716da-eb27-4534-8de7-e51e4067cb9a)